bryansplace/Cast-Immich-Kiosk/README.md

 # immich-kiosk-cast

-A lightweight web app that lets you cast [Immich Kiosk](https://github.com/damongolding/immich-kiosk) slideshows — or in fact any URL — to a Chromecast device on your LAN, without needing HTTPS or a public DNS record.
+Use your phone browser to locally cast [Immich Kiosk](https://github.com/damongolding/immich-kiosk) Immich Kiosk — or in fact any URL — to a Chromecast device on your LAN, without needing HTTPS or a public DNS record.

 ## Background